The Comprehensive Guide to NFT Books

 What Are the Best NFT Book Examples?

 Many famous authors have already published their books as NFTs, trying to benefit from this promising market.
+Other authors, known as “crypto writers” have made the best of the NFT market in more creative ways.
 Here are a few examples:

 Originally published in 2013, Patric Chan (the best-selling author) released The WakeUp Millionaire Collection NFT, which includes the digital copy of the book, access to the Wakeup Millionaire community, and a free subscription to the Patricweekly newsletter.